 Some monitors such as Dell P2415Q and P2715Q 4K monitors have two DisplayPort connectors.
 One of the DisplayPort connectors is for DisplayPort input while the other one is for DisplayPort output.
-The DisplayPort output is designed for daisy chaining a second monitor.
+The DisplayPort output is designed for daisy-chaining a second monitor.
 Please make sure to connect this adapter to the DisplayPort input.

 Use the original AC power adapter and USB-C cable that came with your computer when charging with this Multiport Adapter.
-Third party chargers may not be fully compliant with the USB specification.
+Third-party chargers may not be fully compliant with the USB specification.
 They may not charge properly or could potentially damage the Multiport Adapter or your computer.

 Symptom: Unstable USB connection when using a peripheral such as an external hard drive.

-This Multiport Adapter can be bus-powered by the USB-C port.
+This multiport adapter can be bus-powered by the USB-C port.
 Some USB peripherals may require more power than the USB-C port on the computer provides.
 This is more likely to happen when the Multiport Adapter is operating under full load with all ports in use.
 In this case, connect a USB-C cable and a USB-C AC power adapter to provide additional power.

-Symptom: Ethernet disconnects with certain Dell computers.
+Symptom: Ethernet keeps disconnecting with certain Dell computers.